mark-watson/PythonAIBook/manuscript/Python_Development_Environment.md

 When you are setting up a Python development environment there are a few things to consider in order to ensure that your environment is set up correctly and is able to run your code correctly.
 Here are a few pieces of advice to help you get started (references: [getting started](https://www.python.org/about/gettingstarted/), [testing](https://docs.python.org/3/library/unittest.html), [virtual environments](https://docs.python.org/3/tutorial/venv.html), and [packaging](https://packaging.python.org/en/latest/tutorials/managing-dependencies/)):

-- Use a version control system: Use Git or other version control systems to manage your codebase and keep track of changes.
+- Use Git or other version control systems to manage your codebase and keep track of changes.
 This will make it easier to collaborate with other developers and keep your code organized.
 I will not cover Git here so [read a good tutorial](https://git-scm.com/docs/gittutorial) if you have not used it before.
-- Use a virtual environment: Use a virtual environment to isolate your development environment and dependencies from the rest of your system.
+- Use a virtual environment to isolate your development environment and dependencies from the rest of your system.
 This will make it easier to manage your dependencies and avoid conflicts with other software on your system.
-- Use a package manager: Use pip or other package managers to manage your dependencies and install packages.
+- Use pip or another package manager to manage your dependencies and install packages.
 This will make it easier to install and update packages, and will also help to ensure that you have the correct versions of packages installed.
-- Use an Integrated Development Environment (IDE): Use an IDE such as PyCharm, VSCode or any other to write, run and debug your code.
+- For large programs use an IDE such as PyCharm, VSCode or any other to write, run and debug your code.
+For short Python programs I usually skip using an IDE and instead use Emacs + Python mode.
 - Test your code: Be sure to test your code to ensure that it runs correctly and that there are no errors.
 Use testing frameworks such as unittest, nose or pytest to automate your testing process.
-- Keep your environment up-to-date: Be sure to keep your environment and dependencies up-to-date, to ensure that you are using the latest versions of packages and that your code runs correctly.
+- Keep your environment and dependencies up-to-date, to ensure that you are using the latest versions of packages and that your code runs correctly.
-- Document your code: be sure to add comments and documentation to your code, so that other developers (and yourself) can understand what your code is doing and how it works.
+- Add comments and documentation to your code so that other developers (and yourself) can understand what your code is doing and how it works.

 When developing using Python, or any other programming language, you will find a lot of advice in books and on the web.
 While I really enjoy tweaking my development environment to get it "just right," I try to minimize the time I invest in this tuning process.
 This may also work for you: when you are tired near the end of a workday and you might not be at your best for developing new algorithms or coding then use that time to read about and experiment with your development environment, learn new features of your favorite programming languages, or try a new text editor.

 ## Managing Python Versions and Libraries

-There are several tools for managing Python versions and installed libraies.
+There are several tools for managing Python versions and installed libraries.
 Here I discuss the tools I use.

 ### Anaconda